Vatavuk/verano/README.md

 it just uses `ItemsComponent` and let that component build it.

 ### Components
-Component is a base building block for managing interface implementations.
+Component is a base building block for managing implementation objects.
 It acts as a factory class that determines which implementation is suitable for wiring based on users input.
 The difference between classic factory class is that is not globally accessible and the logic of choosing the right instance